dianamariab/bmw-business-data-analysis/README.md

 - financial indicators
 - stock prices

-Relationships between the tables were created in Access, followed by several queries used to analyze sales, transaction values and employee information.
+Relationships between the tables were created in Access, followed by several queries used to explore sales, transaction values and employee information.

 ### Data Cleaning and Analysis